Mental Health Facilities Honolulu, HI

 Counseling Services And Day Treatment Queens Medical Center

-Counseling Services And Day Treatment Queens Medical Center is one of mental health facilities in Honolulu, Hawaii, located at 1374 Nuuanu Avenue, 96817 zip code.
-Counseling Services And Day Treatment Queens Medical Center provides telemedicine/telehealth, partial hospitalization/day treatment and outpatient treatment.
-Counseling Services And Day Treatment Queens Medical Center provides couples/family therapy, dialectical behavior therapy and behavior modification to children / adolescents, adults and seniors 65 or older.
-Counseling Services And Day Treatment Queens Medical Center also supports people with serious mental illness, clients referred from the court/judicial system and children/adolescents with serious emotional disturbance.
-Additional services provided at Counseling Services And Day Treatment Queens Medical Center include illness management and recovery, mentoring/peer support/consumer-run services and diet and exercise counseling.
+Counseling Services And Day Treatment Queens Medical Center is a mental health facility in Honolulu, HI, located at 1374 Nuuanu Avenue, in the 96817 zip code.
+Counseling Services And Day Treatment Queens Medical Center provides partial hospitalization/day treatment, telemedicine/telehealth and outpatient treatment.
+Counseling Services And Day Treatment Queens Medical Center provides psychotropic medication, behavior modification and cognitive behavioral therapy to young adults, children / adolescents and adults.
+Counseling Services And Day Treatment Queens Medical Center also supports people requiring dual diagnosis treatment, children/adolescents with serious emotional disturbance and people with serious mental illness.
+Some other services available at Counseling Services And Day Treatment Queens Medical Center include court-ordered outpatient treatment, mentoring/peer support/consumer-run services and family psychoeducation.

 Learn More